bagde/bagde.github.io/index.md

 **Bicycle Theft in Toronto**, Smart City Challenge, slides <br>
 Sep.
 2018 – Dec.
 2018
 * Coordinated with team members to statistically analyze bike theft data based on time and location to help allocate resources to theft-prone neighborhoods
-* Individually implemented statistical models like Principal Component Analysis (PCA) or DBSCAN in Python using various libraries (GeoPandas, Scikit-Learn, NumPy, etc.)
+* Individually implemented statistical models like Principal Component Analysis (PCA) or DBSCAN in Python using various libraries (GeoPandas, Scikit-Learn, etc.)
 * Organized data based on time of day and seasons to generate a map of Toronto representing geospatial theft patterns

 **Energy Audit**, Shay's Kitchen, slides